newrelic/video-agent-roku/README.md

 #### 2.2 Attributes

-There is a set of attributes common to all actions sent over a `VideoAction` and others are specific to a certain action.
+There is a set of attributes common to all actions sent over a `RokuVideo` and others are specific to a certain action.

 #### 2.2.1 Common Attributes

-For video events, the common attributes include all `VideoCustomAction` common attributes (1.2.1) plus the video event ones.
+For video events, the common attributes include all `RokuSystem` common attributes (1.2.1) plus the video event ones.
 Here we will describe only the video common attributes.

 | Attribute Name | Description |
 |---|---|